The Engineering Institute

 About the Engineering Institute...

-At the GIV Engineering Institute, you help create a sustainable future through a week-long program on Norwich University’s campus developing your own projects in fields like energy, robotics, and structural engineering.
+At the Engineering Institute you learn to think like an engineer and help create a sustainable future through a week-long program on Norwich University’s campus.
+Collaborate, iterate, and expand your creative thinking by developing your own projects in fields like energy, robotics, and structural engineering.
 Surrounded by peers who share your interests, you will work together to create resilient solutions to the planet’s most pressing problems.
 With access to professional equipment and the guidance of renowned engineers, everyone at Engineering works together to build bridges to a better future!

 For information regarding this Institute’s sliding-scale tuition support, please click here.